ALL children will be able to experience the joy and freedom of riding a bike.

 Bikes Loaned out

-*an increase in costs with no corresponding increase in sponsorships forced us to first cut staff time (2018) and then to increase parent fees (2019) to keep the program running.
-We anticipate loaning out between 140 and 150 bikes in 2020.
+*an increase in costs with no corresponding increase in sponsorships forced us to first cut staff time (2018) and then to increase parent fees (2019) to keep the program running. ** In 2020, we continued to distribute bikes during the COVID-19 pandemic, with strict infection control and social distance measures in place.
+Despite these challenges, we exceeded our predicted 140-150 bikes loaned out.

 Program Awards and Grants